 the eastern portion of the CDP campus.

-The spirit of the College emanates from the spirit of the Congregation
+The spirit of the University emanates from the spirit of the Congregation

-and the College's mission is an extension of the Congregation's mission.
+and the University's mission is an extension of the Congregation's mission.

 Through the years, more than 100 Sisters of Divine Providence have

-served the College as trustees, faculty, officers, administrators, and
+served the University as trustees, faculty, officers, administrators, and

 staff.
 Currently, approximately six sisters minister at La Roche in